« Left & Right Wing Puritans | Main | Mental Templates »

 These struggles have always been framed by the Anglo-American Calvinist mentality as a struggle for democracy and freedom over autocracy and tyranny.
 Now obviously there is no argument about whether democracy and freedom is superior to autocracy and tyranny, but there should be an argument about the means by which the former asserts itself.
 The Puritan way is by violence, and this violence is justified by a demonization of the premodern whether it be the Jacobite subversives, Catholics in Ireland, witches in Salem, King George on his throne, the slaveholders in the South, communists in Moscow, or now the Islamic fundamentalists throughout the Middle East.

 Puritans don’t work things out with enemies like these because there is no negotiating with the irrational.
 The Puritan mind reasons: “Well of course the witch doesn’t want to be saved from her own evil.
 That’s why we must save her from herself by burning her at the stake.”
-Sounds absurd, but that American major said after the destruction of the village of Ben Tre in Vietnam: "It became necessary to destroy the village in order to save it."
+Sounds absurd, but we heard it again from that American major who said after the destruction of the village of Ben Tre in Vietnam: "It became necessary to destroy the village in order to save it."
 A true Puritan there.
 And now look what we're doing in Iraq.
 Think Fallujah.
 We're burning the country at the stake.
 It's a form of mental illness, but it's a sickness we all accept as normal.

 Terrorism is the latest encounter of the Puritan mind with the irrational, and the traditional Islamic culture that promotes it will just have to be destroyed to save it.
 World politics will be so much more hygienic once we exterminate the vermin.
 I wasn't all that surprized to learn that Tom Delay had been an exterminator before he entered politics.
 He's the poster child for this tragic illness.
 Would that Jerry Lewis have a telethon to raise money for its cure.